brk-a/LearnGo/0x0B-task_manager/README.md

 * schedule an task
 * alert the user when an task is about to begin
 * alert the user X long before a task is about to begin
-* such other advenaced features
+* such other advanced features

 [def]: http://expressjs.com/
 [def2]: https://nodemon.io/